 A message popped up from our travel buddy Deb, “Want to dive Komodo?”
 Visions of nine-foot-long dragons attacking our air supply went through our heads.
 “Let’s do a liveaboard in Komodo National Park, I hear the diving is killer.”
 Gulp.
 Deb is a proper scuba junkie with 357 dives around the world, and counting.
 So when she said this 29-island archipelago had some of the best diving on Earth, we booked a flight to Flores, Indonesia.
 This is where the cold currents of the Indian Ocean and warm waters of the Pacific collide…blending and churning, creating the perfect storm for a profusion of marine life.
 The nutrient-rich currents bring over 1,000 species of fish and 250 species of coral…and that’s just below the surface.
 Jagged mountains, pink sand beaches, and the only habitat for the world’s largest lizard are waiting in the islands above.
-Let’s dive in!
+Let’s dive into scuba diving Komodo, Indonesia!

 The Gateway to Komodo: Labuan Bajo